IBM/build-an-elearning-portal-with-watson-media/README.md

 <img src="doc/src/images/password.png" alt="Create Channel" title="Create Channel" width="800" height="500" />

-## 6. Build a web application using Channel API.
+## 6. Generate Channel API credentials

 In this step you will learn to the use of Channel API for building custom UI and dashboard for managing and sharing content.
 It shows the workflow and step by step usage for integrating the API which can later be used for defining your custom apps.

-  ### 6.1 Generate Channel API credentials
   * From the left panel click on **Integration & apps > API/SDK Access**
   * You will be asked to login, click on **login with your IBMid**
   * Click **Create Credentials** to create Channel API credentials.